Creating and Managing Live Events using the Live Module

 Viewing extended monitoring

 By default, the Live module will display a Monitor section with Output and Input Drift graphs.
-If you would like extended monitoring enabled, please contact your Brightcove account representative.
+If you would like to enable the extended monitoring, please contact your Brightcove account representative.
 Extended monitoring will display a Monitoring tab below the preview player.
 The monitoring information is available while an event is in progress and for up to 1 hour after the event ends.

 Click Select Graphs to select which graphs appear and for a description of what each graph contains.